bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 Reverts a change.

+The subject of the newly created change will be 'Revert "<subject-of-reverted-change>"'.
+If the subject of the change reverted is above 63 characters, it will be cut down to 59 characters with "..." in the end.

 The request body does not need to include a `RevertInput` entity if no review comment is added.

 _Request_